julianritchey/Module-1-Challenge/README.md

 ## Landscape:

+As a miner in the blockchain and crypto domain, MintGreen is subject to an ever-changing terrain.
+Blockchain and crypto have experienced widespread adoption and use by various industries in recent years.
+In Canada, major financial institutions like CIBC utilize a blockchain-based service from SecureKey Technologies Inc. for client identification; in England, healthcare patients can utilize a blockchain-based service from Medicalchain SA for sharing and storing personal health records; in the United States, companies like Walmart are utilizing blockchains like Hyperledger Fabric to track the origin and movement of various products.<sup>[[9]](https://www.itworldcanada.com/article/canadas-big-5-banks-launch-blockchain-based-digital-identity-service-with-securekey/417406)[[10]](https://medicalchain.com/en/)[[11]](https://www.hyperledger.org/learn/publications/walmart-case-study)</sup>

-* What domain of the financial industry is the company in?
+X * What domain of the financial industry is the company in?

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+X * What have been the major trends and innovations of this domain over the last 5-10 years?

-* What are the other major companies in this domain?
+X * What are the other major companies in this domain?

 ## Results